American Government

 - Access to the Supreme Court

-- The Decision-Making Process
+- The Supreme Court's Decision-Making Process

-- Judicial Appointments Influence the Judiciary
+- Appointments Influence the Judiciary

-- The Court Today
+- The Supreme Court Undergoes a Political Shift

 - Many Factors Influence Judicial Decisions